lucasrodes/whatstk/docs/source/getting_started/command_line.rst

 Command line
 ============

-**whatstk** provides a set of command line tools to obtain results in a fast way.
-Make sure you have `installed <Installation & compatibility>`_ the library before.
+**whatstk** provides a set of command line tools to obtain quick results using the command line.
+To use these, make sure that you have previously :ref:`installed the library <Installation & compatibility>`.

-You can convert a WhatsApp text file to a CSV file using
+For instance, convert a WhatsApp text file to a CSV file using

 .. code-block::